What is tooth decay?

 Tooth decay is an irreversible damage that affecting the hard structures of teeth resulting in hole or cavity in tooth.
 Tooth caries are the most common health problem in the world.
 Anyone who is having teeth can get caries including infants.
 If caries are not treated at early stages the deeper of tooth will be affected which will lead to severe tooth ache, infection and tooth loss.

 In the initial stages of tooth decay we will not experience any sensitivity or tooth ache.
-Only an visible white, brown or black discolouration of tooth can be appreciated.
+Only an visible white, brown or black discoloration of tooth can be appreciated.

 - Tooth sensitivity to sweets, cold and hot foods